 Akebia quinata photo via carrieonknitting /Flickr Creative Commons

-Native to Japan, China and Korea, the attractive chocolate vine grows well in most soil, but is particularly fond of sandy loam.
-It can grow in full or partial shade, but you want to plant it wisely: while the fragrant flowers bloom in the spring with chocolate-purple petals.
-It adds a pretty and old-fashioned look to the garden), it's an invasive species in the eastern U.S. and can crowd out native plants.
+Native to Japan, China and Korea, the beautiful chocolate vine grows well in most soil , but is particularly fond of sandy loam.
+It can grow in full or partial shade, but you want to plant it wisely: while the fragrant flowers bloom in the spring with chocolate-purple petals (adding an old-fashioned vibe to the garden), it's an invasive species in the eastern U.S. and can crowd out native plants.

 Boston ivy photo via tjblackwell /Flickr Creative Commons